Caretakers, cleaners, canteen and ground staff

 Parental leave covers 4 types of leave.

-- Partner/paternity leave – if your partner has had a baby or you've adopted a child together, you can take up to 2 weeks off.
+- Partner/paternity leave: If your partner has had a baby or you have adopted a child together, you can take up to 2 weeks off.

-- Extended leave – you may be able to extend your maternity leave for an extra 52 weeks.
+- Extended leave: You may be able to extend your parental leave for an extra 52 weeks.

 Parental leave payment

-If you qualify for the parental leave payment, it's paid through Inland Revenue, so you need to apply for this payment and your school must confirm that you're entitled to parental leave.
+If you qualify for the parental leave payment, it is paid through Inland Revenue.
+You need to apply for this payment and your school must confirm that you are entitled to parental leave.

 Both you and your employer must follow the correct processes and procedures to manage your resignation, dismissal or retirement.